BrittBannister/Maze/README.md

 1. How tf am I going to do all this?
 2. Can I use an image that will move with players move?
-3. To keep track of current position-should I do what I wrote above, or constanly update the map array to reflect movement...find out if current position is relative to start purpose...movement will change the absolut position of the player...
+3. To keep track of current position-should I do what I wrote above, or constanly update the map array to reflect movement...find out if current position is relative to start position...movement will change the absolute position of the player...
-4. Maybe give each cell/block an id....block00/block01/block02...etc..